 Lenders must issue a loan forgiveness decision to the SBA within 60 days after receiving a complete Loan Forgiveness Application.
 Such a decision may take the form of an approval (in whole or in part), a denial, or a denial without prejudice (if directed by the SBA) due to a pending SBA review of a loan for which forgiveness is sought.

-Within 90 days after notice from the lender, the borrower may request that the SBA review the lender's decision.
-For an SBA-directed denial without prejudice, the borrower may subsequently request that the lender reconsider the borrower's Loan Forgiveness Application, unless the SBA has determined the borrower is ineligible for a loan in general.
+Within 30 days after notice of a lender’s denial decision, the borrower may request that the SBA review the lender’s decision.
+For an SBA-directed denial without prejudice, the borrower may also subsequently request that the lender reconsider the borrower’s Loan Forgiveness Application, unless the SBA has determined the borrower is ineligible for a loan in general.
+The rule does not include a provision allowing borrowers to seek the SBA’s review of a lender’s partial approval of a borrower’s loan forgiveness request.

 If the SBA chooses to review a PPP loan, it will notify the lender in writing, and the lender must notify the borrower within 5 business days of receipt.
 Within 5 days of receiving notice from the SBA, the lender must submit to the SBA (1) the Borrower Application Form and supporting documents, (2) the Loan Forgiveness Application and supporting documents, (3) a signed and certified transcript of account, (4) a copy of the executed PPP loan note, and (5) any other documents requested by the SBA.
 Once a review has begun, the lender must not approve the application for loan forgiveness until the SBA has completed its review.